KonradTrojan/KonradTrojan/README.md

 ## About me

 Hi,
 I'm Konrad, a backend developer who specializes in Java and the Spring Framework.
 My last object of interest is microservices architecture.
+My email address is konrad.trojan99@gmail.com.

 * ⚡ All of my projects are available [here](https://github.com/KonradTrojan?tab=repositories):
 * 🌱 I’m currently learning Anuglar